octifi/magento-plugin/README.md

 - css change

 = 2.1.3 =
 - Learn more - T&C link to change
 - Learn more - "We accept all the major bank debit cards"
 - Reduce the radius of the Learn more pop up
 - select country field added - Select the country dropdown
 - Based on selected country - use the respective env variables

+= 2.1.4 =
+- Big ticket update
+- .env update for sandbox

+= 2.1.5 =
+- Magento code sniffer - coding standards

+= 2.1.6 =
+- Apache License content included in all code files

+= 2.1.7 =
+- API base URLs updated
+- Images URLs fixed on promotional overlay
+- Vendor name changed from Octifi to latitudepayasia in composer file
+- Updated the version into module and composer file.